-In order to be able to pursue our long-term approach, we finance our projects primarily through our own funds, co-investors and financing partners, and this enables us to react quickly.
-Transactions can be processed flexibly, swiftly and with high operational
+In order to be able to pursue our long-term approach, we mainly finance our projects with our own funds, co-investors and financing partners.
+This also enables us to react quickly.
+Transactions with us can be processed flexibly, quickly and with high operational efficiency.

 We focus on the acquisition of majority interests in small and medium-sized European companies that are facing particular challenges …

 These special potentials are often found in carve-outs, a difficult economic environment or internal business issues – and sometimes everything comes together.

 Spin-offs of parts or units of a company from a large network require a structured approach and a lot of communicative support.